Bin collections - check your district council

 - Disinfect your bin handles before and after collection.

 - Keep at least 2m away from collection workers.

 - Electrical items should not be put in your rubbish bin.
 Batteries and disposable BBQs can cause fires.
 Find out what to do with them.

 Waste you can't put in your kerbside bin

-- Please only visit our household waste recycling centres if really needed.
+- Please only visit our recycling centres if really needed.
 This includes large items and DIY waste.